LEEDASILVA/tech-talk-code-execution-engine/code-execution-engine/slides.md

 So having multiple isolated linux systems on a single host.

-One of the trade-offs is the complexity of installation and configuration -->
+One of the trade-offs is the complexity of installation and configuration

+But regarding security and speed it solved most of the problems.
+Of curse they actually implemented some additional security checks.
+-->

 ---